 Purchase 4-6 different types of vegetables and 1-2 fruits (vegetables are much more important than fruit) or if you are feeding one of the Critter Love® staples, you should follow one of the vegetable and fruit mixtures I have listed on my website on this page: Salad Mixtures

 Cut them up into bite size pieces and place them ALL (fruits and vegetables together) in the Tupperware container.
 Yes, this WILL make quite a bit of food.
 That’s what you want.
 After you have them all in the container, take a big spoon and mix them around like you would do a salad.
 You do NOT want to blend them in the blender.
 Place the lid on securely and put in freezer for 3-4 hours.
 Take it out and with your spoon, mix it all around again.
 This will keep your foods from freezing into one big block.

-You will be scooping out 2 Tablespoons of this mixture per night, per glider along with their staple (main protein vitamin/calcium source).
+You will be scooping out 24 grams of this mixture per night, per glider along with their staple (main protein vitamin/calcium source).

 Write down how much you fed and how much was eaten.
 If it appears that none of the fruits and vegetables were eaten, please check those items.
 Often times the sugar glider, especially the younger ones, will eat the inside of the vegetable and leave the outside, making it look like they did not eat at all.

 Do NOT feed ANY OTHER FOODS with their dinner.
 If you are going to offer treats only offer 2-3 SMALL treats per glider in the MORNING so you do not ruin their appetites at night.

 Continue feeding ONLY this mixture along with their staple every single night for the next 30 days.
 While you are doing that, each day write down amounts given and eaten as stated above.